blakesmith/blakesmith.github.com/_posts/2011-02-08-on-programming-and-finding-mental-rest.markdown

 pursuing it.
 Your success as a programmer means having a clear head that is given ample rest.
-Creativity and pleasure can only flow from a person who is well balanced and knows when it's time to hit the mental accelerator, and when it's time to hit the breaks.
+Creativity and pleasure can only flow from a person who is well balanced and knows when it's time to hit the mental accelerator, and when it's time to hit the brakes.